The fourth moment of Dirichlet $L$-functions at the central value: The main terms of the Theorem

-with
+with $Q_{-}(\abgd)=X_{\abgd}Q(-\gamma,-\delta,-\alpha,-\beta)$.

-Now we combine main terms of off-diagonal terms in $A_1$ and $A_{-1}$.
+Now we combine the main terms of the off-diagonal terms in $A_1$ and $A_{-1}$.
 We couple $Q(\abgd)$ with $Q_{-}(\badg)$ and the other three pairs by switching the shifts, which follow easily from the following lemma. \begin{lemma} We have

 \end{lemma}

 \begin{proof} The lemma can be proved identically to \cite[Lemma 8.3]{You11} with $\zeta$ replaced by $\zeta_q$ only. \end{proof}